 - Clear area before driveway in the direction of traffic

 Residents and/or property owners are responsible for removing snow/ice from adjacent sidewalks, crosswalk ramps and bus stops.
 Residents/property owners will receive only one warning, per season, before incurring fines.
 For more information, please visit the Community Standards sidewalk page.

 When a snow emergency is declared, special parking restrictions may go into effect.
 Where street parking is normally permitted, restrictions would allow vehicles to be removed so city services and emergency vehicle access can be maintained.
 "Snow emergency" streets must be kept clear of parked cars at all times during the emergency.
 Vehicles left in place on these streets may be ticketed and towed.
 Residents will be alerted to a snow emergency via CTN Channel 16, a2gov.org, Facebook, Twitter and local media.

 Free residential sand/salt

-The City provides residents (material available as of November 23, 2016) with up to five gallons of a sand/salt mixture, per visit, at various locations around Ann Arbor to help treat sidewalks.
+The City provides residents (availability begins in late November/early December) with up to five gallons of a sand/salt mixture, per visit, at various locations around Ann Arbor to help treat sidewalks.
 Locations include 721 N. Main Street, Huron Hills golf course, or one of six park locations: Allmendinger, Buhr, Burns, Leslie and Veterans Memorial.
 Residents need to bring their own shovel and bucket as well as load material themselves from the market piles.
 Mixture is not for contractors or landscapers.